matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 ### Deploy with the predefined script

-In this tutorial we do not focus on the process of deploying L1 contracts.
-To let you quickly proceed with the tutorial, we provide a script to deploy the aforementioned smart contract on Rinkeby.
+This tutorial does not focus on the process of deploying L1 contracts.
+To let you quickly proceed with the tutorial, the zkSync team provided a script to deploy the aforementioned smart contract on Rinkeby.

 1. Clone the complete tutorial repo: